After my post on “Rust Never Sleeps and Neither Does Endometriosis” I was overwhelmed with such lovely messages from some amazing people

-I help people with endometriosis everyday in my clinic.
+I help people with endometriosis everyday.
 I know how it effects you physically, emotionally and on every level possible.
 It is such a terrible disease to have.
 I also know many people who have it don’t know they do have it until that start to try and have a baby.
 Then they come and see me and we find it.
 Many people are asymptomatic (no symptoms).

 Unfortunately when it comes to endometriosis we really only hear about those who have the really have the bad pain.
 Unfortunately so many of you who have read this, or have contacted me about this, have the pain side of it.

-But please take heart, you can beat this disease with the right treatment.
+But please take heart, you can get your life back with the right treatment.
 I do know many of you aren’t seeing the right people, or not getting the right treatment for this.
 So many of you get overlooked, or passed over, or misdiagnosed, or even just plain old ignored.
 It is disgusting and should never happen